 Our AN segment produces ammonium nitrate (AN).
 AN, which has a nitrogen content between 29% and 35%, is produced by combining anhydrous ammonia and nitric acid.
-AN is used as nitrogen fertilizer and is also used extensively by the commercial explosives industry as a component of explosives.
+AN is used as nitrogen fertilizer and is also used by industrial customers for commercial explosives and blasting systems.
 AN is produced at our Yazoo City and Billingham complexes.